Smitbafna/zk-AgentMesh/README.md

 # ZK-AgentMesh: Marketplace for Monetized AI Agents

-Please visit our [documentation](https://smits-organization-1.gitbook.io/zk-agentmesh) for more details
+Please visit our [technical documentation](https://smits-organization-1.gitbook.io/zk-agentmesh) for more details